Our Partners have shown confidence and support in what we do and have contributed enormously to our success.

 The ELMA Philanthropies provides philanthropic advisory services to the ELMA Group of Foundations.
 The ELMA Community Grants Program provides grants, mostly in the form of general support, to child-focused community-based organisations in Southern and Eastern Africa.

 This is a five year program (September 18, 2017 – September 17, 2022).
 The USAID funded project is implemented by URC.
-The goal of the project is to reduce the burden TB contributing to the of United States Government (USG) and World Health Organization’s End TB strategy, to end TB by 2035.
+The goal of this project is to reduce the burden of TB and contributing to the of United States Government (USG) and World Health Organization’s End TB strategy, to end TB by 2035.

 The USAID Defeat TB Project supports the Uganda Ministry of Health and the National TB and Leprosy Program (NTLP) to increase tuberculosis (TB) case detection and notification and improve treatment outcomes by strengthening the health systems delivering care with the aim of ending the TB epidemic in Uganda.